Fnyasimi/intro-to-regex/README.md

 #### History

-These materials were initially developed by Toby Hodges,Markus Fritz, Supriya Khedkar and Mike L Smith and have been adapted from [regex-novice-biology](https://tobyhodges.github.io/regex-novice-biology/)
+These materials were initially developed by Toby Hodges, Markus Fritz, Supriya Khedkar and Mike L Smith and have been adapted from [regex-novice-biology](https://tobyhodges.github.io/regex-novice-biology/).
-.The have been modified by Festus Nyasimi to suit the training.
+The have been modified by [Festus Nyasimi](https://github.com/Fnyasimi) to suit the training.